Norman Denning: Wartime career

-In 1939, with the permission of James Troup, Director of Naval Intelligence from 1935 to 1939, and John Henry Godfrey, Director of Naval Intelligence from 1939 to 1943, the then Lieutenant Commander Denning formulated and established the Operational Intelligence Centre (OIC) for the Navy based at the Admiralty Citadel in London.
+In 1939, with the permission of James Troup, Director of Naval Intelligence from 1935 to 1939, and John Henry Godfrey, Director of Naval Intelligence from 1939 to 1943, the then Paymaster Lieutenant-Commander Denning formulated and established the Operational Intelligence Centre (OIC) for the Navy based at the Admiralty Citadel in London.
 The OIC became a key and vital element for the British intelligence services, coordinating efforts between decryption units such as the Government Code and Cypher School and the staff and command officers planning operations.
 Furthermore, Denning was one of the first intelligence officers to recognise the potential of photographic reconnaissance as a worthwhile intelligence source.
 Consequently, Denning helped persuade the heads of the Royal Air Force to allow the Australian officer Sidney Cotton's pioneering unit, the RAF Photographic Development Unit and then No. 1 Photographic Reconnaissance Unit RAF to be used for intelligence-gathering.

 Later career

-Denning was appointed Officer of the Order of the British Empire (OBE) for his work in 1945, and after the war was made Director of Planning for the Admiralty.
-He became Director of the Royal Naval College, Greenwich in 1956 and in 1958 became Deputy Chief of Naval Personnel, (Training).
+Denning was appointed Officer of the Order of the British Empire (OBE) for his work in 1945.
+He served at the Royal Naval College, Greenwich from 1955 to 1957 and in 1958 became Deputy Chief of Naval Personnel, (Training and Manning).
 In 1959 he became Director of Manpower and in 1960 he was made Director of the Naval Intelligence Division, becoming the first non-executive officer to be promoted to that position.
 He was appointed Companion of the Order of the Bath (CB) in the 1961 New Year Honours, and promoted Knight Commander of the Order of the British Empire (KBE) in the 1963 New Year Honours.
 In 1964 he was made Deputy Chief of the Defence Staff for Intelligence.

 He retired from the Navy in September 1965, and later became head of the Defence and Security Media Advisory Committee.
 After his retirement he spent most of his time at his home in Micheldever, and occasionally gave lectures at institutions both in the United Kingdom and overseas.
 He died on 27 December 1979; after separating a pair of fighting dogs he was bitten on the hand, and the resulting tetanus jab caused a reaction which set off a heart attack.

 Personal life

 He married Iris Curtis in 1933, with whom he had two sons and a daughter.
-Both his sons, John and James, followed him into the navy and joined the Royal Fleet Auxiliary.
+Both his sons, John and James, joined the Royal Fleet Auxiliary.
 John died in 1975 after a fall, and James died in 2024 from Mesothelioma.
-He was buried next to his eldest sons ashes within the Micheldever churchyard.
+He was buried next to his eldest son's ashes within the Micheldever churchyard.

-Some Family records have been donated to the Winchester museum and are available for public access.
+Some family records have been donated to the Winchester museum and are available for public access.